docQodly/docs/docs/studio/pageLoaders/components/dialog.md

     </Column.Item>
 </Column.List>

-This will open the dialog within the current webform, providing a dedicated interface for modifying its content.
+This will open the dialog within the current Page, providing a dedicated interface for modifying its content.

 :::info